 - Drowsy driving — Driving without adequate sleep can be just as dangerous as driving while drunk.
 Studies have found that drowsiness is just as impairing as excessive alcohol.
 Unfortunately, it can be difficult to ascertain whether a driver was well rested at the time of an accident.
 But in certain cases (such as those involving commercial truck drivers), there may be records to assist in determining whether the driver was given adequate time to rest before hitting the road.

 Just as drivers have a legal duty to operate their vehicles safely, manufacturers have a duty to design and build those vehicles safely too.
 Vehicle defects or breaches of warranty can give rise to claims for compensation against the companies that design, assemble, distribute, and sell vehicles.

 In some cases, an injured driver may have a claim against a negligent driver and a vehicle manufacturer.
-An experienced New York car accident lawyer can help you identify each party that might be liable for the damages in your situation.
+An experienced White Plains car accident lawyer can help you identify each party that might be liable for the damages in your situation.

 Dangerous Driving Conditions

 When inclement weather strikes, or when dangerous road conditions become apparent, drivers have a duty to modify their behavior accordingly.
 The appropriate course of action might depend on the conditions at hand.

 Even though no one intends to lose control of their car in ice, rain, or snow, drivers are generally responsible for the damages they cause when they crash into someone else during inclement weather.

 In some cases, victims might also have a claim against third parties for creating dangerous conditions on the road (such as a commercial transport company that allows unsecured cargo to fall onto the road, creating a rollover hazard) or for failing to maintain the roadway (such as a state government that neglects a state-maintained bridge or stretch of road).